kenyonj/laptop/README.md

 * Postgres for storing relational data
 * Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications
-* Rbenv for managing versions of the Ruby programming language
+* chruby for managing versions of the Ruby programming language
 * Redis for storing key-value data
-* Ruby Build for installing Rubies
+* Ruby Install for installing Rubies
 * Ruby stable for writing general-purpose code
 * The Silver Searcher for finding things in files
 * Tmux for saving project state and switching between projects